Jaan-J/Seneca-BTP305-Final-Project/readme.md

 at one or more stations.
 The simulator lists the completed orders and those that are incomplete once the line manager has finished processing all orders.

 ![image](https://user-images.githubusercontent.com/35118086/149035112-4111225f-73bb-4fbc-b6c3-b395dbd40065.png)

-(This was taken from the official project repo https://github.com/Seneca-345305/BTP-Project)